 - Roth IRAs are a great place to save and invest your money.

-Money Management Activities for Kids (Plus kid money printables) to help with these lessons:
+Money management activities for teens to help with these lessons:

 - How to Save Up for an iPhone as a Kid

-Note on Why You Need to take an Age-by-Age Guide with a Grain of Salt
+Why You Need to take this Age-by-Age Guide with a Grain of Salt

 I wanted to share with you an age-by-age teaching money guide…but you need to know that it's just that – a guide.
 Not written in stone.